Pomodoro Timer

 Settings

-Based on your current settings, your cycle looks like this:
+Based on your current settings, your cycle is:

 • Work: 25 minutes